hoopahmadness/bingo-tool/README.md

 Most BINGO boards have a 5x5 layout with a freespace in the middle.
 This tool can work on boards with arbitrary numbers of rows and columns.
 If there are an odd number of tiles, then the middle will be assumed to be a freespace.

+## Features
+- Turn one bingo board into as many as you want.

+- Generates new board for each person on your list, using their names in the filename.

+- Requires a bit of setup but supports any template* regardless of image resolution, colors and theming, column and row size, or even number of columns and rows.

+- Set an RNG seed so that you can recreate boards over and over with the same permutations (useful if you want to make a change to a board without randomizing all the generated boards every time) or set a new seed to start fresh.

+- Assumes the middle space is Free Space and doesn't move it around

+- Testing mode that helps you visualize how spaces are being calculated and fine-time your config as needed.

+- Extra spaces: if you don't want every board to have the same boring old set of tiles, you can add more spaces to the RNG pool by adding them to a second, third, etc board.
+Your generated boards will all have some subset of the larger tile set.

+## Config
 Bingo-tool requires several parameters in the config:
 - The filename of the bingo board to be used as a template.